On This Page:

 FOGO – organics waste collected (lime green lidded bins) is taken to a regional Council managed organics processing facility, located in Dardanup.
 The organics waste is recycled into compost which is tested to the Australian Standard.
 Residents are able to purchase the compost by the trailer load from the Bunbury Harvey Regional Council Waste Management Facility on Stanley Road, Australind.

 GREEN WASTE – Tree pruning undertaken by Shire staff is converted into mulch and used on parks and gardens within the shire.
 Green waste that is received from the public at the transfer station is generally mulched and used for rehabilitation on the landfill.

 We also receive large items that are too big to be mulched and/or contaminated with weeds or dirt, and therefore not suitable for mulching.
 Some of the larger logs are used as barriers around the transfer station or for other uses around town.
 Those items that cannot be mulched or used elsewhere are generally disposed of via a controlled burn at the start of each winter as the most cost effective method of disposal.
 This is permitted under our license from the Department of Environment.

 Everyone can make a big difference in diverting waste from landfill.
 Reduce the amount of waste generated by your household with the following tips:

 - Buy good quality, longer lasting products

-- Repair things instead of throwing them away
+- Repair things or take them to the re-use shop instead of throwing them away

 - Sell or giveaway items using local buy and sell websites